SMaityCodes/Designated-Combiner-based-Data-Auditing/README.md

     └── Makefile

 ```
-**Note**: the copies of the `in.ods` and `a.param` files in all three directories - "Admin-KGC-CSP", "Auditee" and "Source Codes" must be consistent.
+**Note**: the copies of the `a.param` file in all four directories - "Admin-KGC-CSP", "Auditee", "Auditor" and "Source Codes" while `in.ods` file in all three directories - "Admin-KGC-CSP", "Auditee" and "Source Codes" must be consistent.

 ## ⚙️ Prerequisite:-